allandecastro/dataverse-erd-visualizer/solution/README.md

 # Dataverse Solution Package

-This folder contains the unpacked Dataverse solution that gets automatically packaged by the CD pipeline.
+This folder contains the Dataverse solution files for distribution.

 ## For Users